mailpile/www.mailpile.is/blog/2014-11-21_To_PGP_MIME_Or_Not.md

 Date: November 11, 2014
 Type: blog

-**tl;dr**  PGP/MIME has some serious flaws.
-I propose specifying an alternative method for PGP-encrypting e-mail (including attachments) which is backwards compatible with legacy ad-hoc PGP encryption, air-gaps and web-mail plugins.
+**TL;DR**: PGP/MIME has some serious flaws.
+I propose specifying an alternative method for PGP-encrypting e-mail (including attachments) which improves security while being backwards compatible with legacy ad-hoc PGP encryption, air-gaps and webmail plugins.

 ## How does e-mail encryption work?